-highest frequency bands with these amplifiers are currently planned to be 60-90 and 90-115 GHz.
+The highest bandwidths of the HEMT front ends can be taken to be about 30 GHz, since the two highest frequency bands with these amplifiers are currently planned to be 60-90 and 90-115 GHz.

-2.2 Intermediate Frequencies
+3.2 Intermediate Frequencies

 For purely practical reasons it is very desirable to keep all intermediate frequencies well below 20 GHz.
-Switching of IF signals will be an essential function in selecting between different receiving bands.
-Coaxial switches, mechanical or solid state, are widely available up to about 20 GHz only.
+Switching of IF signals will be an essential function in selecting between different modulation with truncation of the spectra at the first minima would require the same transmission bandwidth as digitally multiplexing the bit streams into one waveform, but would add a great deal of undesirable complication.

+GHz.
 Waveguide switches are almost the only alternative above this frequency and they are relatively clumsy and expensive.
 (Nevertheless it will be necessary to use some of them for switching LO signals.)
 Also, the upper frequency limit for most SMA connectors is 18 GHz.
 Other coaxial connectors are available for higher frequencies but they are much more expensive.
-Finally, mixers and amplifiers generally become more expensive as frequency increases, and any cost increase is multiplied by a large factor because there are 40 antennas and each requires four IF signals.
-Factors that tend toward increasing the intermediate frequencies are the need to separate the two responses at a mixer, and the difficulty in obtaining good matching between components over a large relative frequency range: note that 1-9 GHz covers more than three octaves.
+Finally, as frequency increases the performance of mixers and amplifiers generally decreases, and prices increase.
+Any cost increase is multiplied by a large factor because there are 40 antennas and each requires four IF signals.
+Factors that tend toward increasing the intermediate frequencies are the need to separate the two responses at a mixer, and the difficulty in obtaining good matching between components over a large relative frequency range: note that 2-10 GHz covers more than two octaves.
 Within these constraints the aim is to keep the IFs as low as possible.

-2.3 Bandwidth on a Fiber
+3.3 Bandwidth on a Fiber